rafael-santiago/cherry/doc/README.md

 Congrats, now your ``Cherry`` tree has branches! :) Cut off one branch from it is pretty simple, just comment it.
 In the sample case above as effect a room will stop being created.

+### Adding images to your messages

+It is possible adding the ``image reference`` to your message.
+Here an ``image reference`` can be understood as an ``URI`` enclosed with square backets.

+Take a look:

+``Hey Beavis!
+Look a cool message Huh! [https://image.com/somewhere/over/the/rainbow/yourimage.gif]``

+When it is sent the server can automatically include the image content inside the message content.

 ## Opening your first chat room

 I know is rather confuse read this kind of descriptions without any concrete example.
 From now on we will compose each